Read More >

 The long section on the festivals in Numbers is wholly dedicated to the special additional sacrifices [the musaf] brought on holy days including Shabbat and Rosh Chodesh.
 A memory of this is preserved in the Musaf prayers for these days.
 These are holy times from the perspective of the Tabernacle, the Temple, and later the synagogue.

 Which leaves Emor, the account in this week’s parsha.
 It too is distinctive.
 Unlike the Exodus and Deuteronomy passages it includes Rosh Hashanah and Yom Kippur.
-It also tells us about the specific mitzvoth of the festivals, most notably Succot: it is the only place where the Torah mentions the arba minim, the “four kinds”, and the command to live in a sukkah.
+It also tells us about the specific mitzvot of the festivals, most notably Succot: it is the only place where the Torah mentions the arba minim, the “four kinds”, and the command to live in a succah.

 It has, though, various structural oddities.
 The most striking one is the fact that it includes Shabbat in the list of the festivals.
 This would not be strange in itself.
 After all, Shabbat is one of the holy days.
 What is strange is the way it speaks about Shabbat: